ejgallego/coq-serapi/notes/FAQ.md

 research projects.
 Protocol-breaking changes are marked in the changelog with `(!)`.

+Note that a likely side-effect of SerAPI being in maintenance mode is that few changes to the protocol will happen.

 ## Which Coq versions does SerAPI support?

-At the moment, Coq 8.12 is the current supported version for the current protocol.
-Older versions (8.6---8.11) work, however the protocol and feature sets do differ.
+At the moment, Coq 8.19 is the current supported version.
+Older versions (Coq 8.6---8.18) work, however the protocol and feature sets do differ.

 ## How can I install SerAPI?

 The supported way is to use the OPAM package manager.
-The `.travis.yml` file contains up to date install instructions if you want to build SerAPI manually, see also the [build instructions](notes/build.md) file.
+The `.github/workflows/ci.yml` file contains up to date install instructions if you want to build SerAPI manually, see also the [build instructions](build.md) file.

 ## What serialization formats does SerAPI provide?